jdbctemplatemapper/jdbctemplatemapper/README.md

 ## Notes
  1. If insert/update fails do not reuse the object since it could be in an inconsistent state.
  2. Database changes will require a restart of the application since JdbcTemplateMapper caches table metadata.
+ 3. if you use @Column(name="some_colum_name") to map a property to a non default column it will impact using "SELECT * " with Spring BeanPropertyRowMapper in custom queries.
+The mismatch of column and property names will cause BeanPropertyRowMapper to ignore these properties.
+Use "SELECT " + jdbcTemplateMapper.getColumnsSql(TheClass.class) which will create column aliases to match property names so will work with BeanPropertyRowMapper.
- 3. Models will need a no argument constructor so it can be instantiated and properties set.
+ 4. Models will need a no argument constructor so it can be instantiated and properties set.
- 4. For Oracle/SqlServer no support for blob/clob.
+ 5. For Oracle/SqlServer no support for blob/clob.
 Use JdbcTemplate directly for this with recommended custom code

 ## TroubleShooting
 Make sure you can connect to your database and issue a simple query using Spring JdbcTemplate without the JdbcTemplateMapper.